nikitavoloboev/data/docs/other/wiki-workflow.md

 I use [Alfred My Mind](https://github.com/nikitavoloboev/alfred-my-mind) to search for wiki entry to open/share.
 I plan to improve this system a lot going forward.

+For private notes, I use Apple Notes app and [Telegram](../tools/telegram.md) saved messages.

 ## Editing on iOS

 I open the [docs part of the GitHub repo](https://github.com/nikitavoloboev/knowledge/tree/main/docs) folder in [Obsidian Mobile](https://obsidian.md/mobile).
 This lets me edit the wiki on the go.
 Most times I write messages to myself on Telegram and transfer it later to my wiki on mac.